Rob Niedermayer

 Robert Wade Niedermayer Jr. (born December 28, 1974) is a Canadian former professional ice hockey player who played 17 National Hockey League (NHL) seasons for the Florida Panthers, Calgary Flames, Anaheim Ducks, New Jersey Devils, and Buffalo Sabres.

-He is the younger brother of former NHL defenceman Scott Niedermayer (the two were teammates for four seasons), and cousin of defenceman Jason Strudwick.
+He is the younger brother of former NHL defenceman Scott Niedermayer (the two were teammates for four seasons).
 Born in Cassiar, British Columbia, he and his brother Scott grew up in Cranbrook.